KenYuChang/KenYuChang/README.md

 ## 🔭 Goals of 2023
-👊 Become a professional backend developer, and learn enjoy my coding journey!
+👊 Become a professional backend developer, and enjoy my coding journey!

 ## 🧠 That I know and use